Authorize and capture a payment

 An authorization places a hold on the funds.

 An authorization period is for 29 days; which means you have up to 29 days to capture the payment for the authorization.
 However, the funds are guaranteed for the first 3 days.
-These 3 days are known as the “honor period”.
+These three days are known as the "honor period".